angular/angular/aio/content/guide/http.md

 </div>

 All observables returned from `HttpClient` methods are _cold_ by design.
-Execution of the HTTP request is _deferred_, allowing you to extend the observable with additional operations such as  `tap` and `catchError` before anything actually happens.
+Execution of the HTTP request is _deferred_, letting you extend the observable with additional operations such as  `tap` and `catchError` before anything actually happens.

 Calling `subscribe(...)` triggers execution of the observable and causes `HttpClient` to compose and send the HTTP request to the server.

-You can think of these observables as _blueprints_ for actual HTTP requests.
+Think of these observables as _blueprints_ for actual HTTP requests.

 <div class="alert is-helpful">